 Dale "Bud" Tucker

 Greeneville, Tennessee Hay, Timber and Cattle Farmer

 Bud operates a commercial beef cattle operation, hay and timber on his farm in east Tennessee.
 He is a graduate of the University of Tennessee with a degree in Agriculture.
 He is past president of the Greene County Farmers Cooperative and serves as the Treasurer and Deacon at First Baptist Church of Baileyton.
 He has served on the Greene County Farm Bureau Board, the Greene County NRCS Committee, and the Tennessee FFA Board and is past president of the Tennessee Association of Ag Educators.
 He is a former member of the Farm Credit Advisory Committee in Greeneville and previously served on Nominating Committees.
-Bud serves on the Board’s Human Resources Committee and previously served on the Governance and Risk Management Committees.
+Bud serves as the Board’s Secretary and serves on the Audit Committee.

 Steve Bush is the Chief Financial Officer of Whitestone Feeds, LLC, a livestock feed manufacturing and sales company with $15 million in annual sales, and serves the primary leadership role in new business development for the organization.
 Bush previously served as the director of business development for Archer Daniels Midland, a Fortune 50 agricultural commodities company, and as the CEO of Lakeland Nutrition Group, LLC.
-Steve serves on the Board’s Human Resources Committee.
+Steve is currently serving as the Audit Committee Chair and serves on the Risk Management Committee.